 Thinking size-wise before you hit the skies

-The way to prepare for your trip will likely depend on whether or not your pet is traveling in the cabin or in cargo hold, so find that out as soon as possible.
+The way to prepare for your trip will likely depend on whether or not your pet is traveling in the cabin or cargo hold.

 * Remember that all pet crates and carriers must comply with the International Air Transport Association’s (IATA’s) rules and regulations.

-Quick tip: You’re responsible for not only obeying the laws of the country you’re leaving, but also the one you are entering when it comes to traveling with pets.
+A quick tip: You’re responsible for obeying the laws of not only the country you’re leaving but also the one you are entering when it comes to traveling with pets.

-At the same time, you don't want your dog to have so much space that she is being thrown all over the place while the crate is moved in-flight.
-Read the sizing guideline on the crate or carrier that you are buying and be sure that it is suitable for you pet.
+At the same time, you don't want your dog to have so much space that she is being thrown all over the place while the crate is moved in flight.

 Airline-approved dog crates and carriers for pets traveling as cargo